USM4/cppv2/cpp05/README.md

+#   Nested class

+**Why do we use inner class**
+-> Inner classes in C++ are used to encapsulate related functionality within a class, control access to private members, implement callback mechanisms, and hide implementation details.
+They are defined within the scope of another class and can access private members of the enclosing class

 # Exceptions handling (try catch throw)

 -> Exception handling in C++ is a mechanism that allows you to handle runtime errors or    exceptional situations gracefully, An exception is an unexpected problem that arises during the  execution of a program our program terminates suddenly with some errors/issues.
 Exception occurs  during the running of the program (runtime).